openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 And then creates map from registered MatcherPasses.
 That helps to avoid additional cost of applying each MatcherPass for each node.

 ![graph_rewrite_efficient_search]

+> **NOTE**: GraphRewrite execution algorithm cannot be set manually and depends only on root nodes registered inside MatcherPasses.

 ## Pattern Matching <a name="pattern_matching"></a>